 These women tend to have an increased waist to hip ratio and are insulin resistant and hyperinsulinemic compared to their normal counterparts.

 Even normal weight and thin women with PCOS respond to pharmacological measures to improve insulin sensitivity, such as administration of agents like metformin, with decreases in ovarian androgen production and serum androgens.
 Administration of myoinositol (3 g per day) reduce luteinizing hormone (LH), high-sensitivity C-reactive protein (hs-CRP) (inflammation), and androgens, as well as improve insulin tolerance test, in lean patients with PCOS.

 Lifestyle modification is very important in the treatment for PCOS, because weight loss and exercise have been shown to lead to improved fertility and the lowering of androgen levels.
-Ovarian stimulation along with insulin sensitisers help in many instances.
+Ovarian stimulation along with insulin sensitizers help in many instances.
 IVF is an alternative option in Polycystic ovary syndrome .
 GnRH antagonist protocol appears to significantly reduce the rate of severe OHSS in these women.
-The average number of oocytes recovered is higher but rate of immature oocytes is more and fertilisation rate is lower in the PCOS group.
+The average number of oocytes recovered is higher but rate of immature oocytes is more and fertilization rate is lower in the PCOS group.

 Does IVM help in PCOS?

 In-vitro maturation treatment can now be offered as a successful option to infertile women with polycystic ovaries or polycystic ovary syndrome.
 It is possible to combine natural cycle in-vitro fertilization with immature oocyte retrieval followed by in-vitro maturation, and thus offer women with various causes of infertility reasonable pregnancy and implantation rates without recourse to ovarian stimulation.

 What is the effect of bariatric surgery in PCOS?